pryv/service-core/components/api-server/README.md

 #### Run specific test(s)

 You can pass options to mocha using `--` in the following way `yarn run test -- --grep="Socket"`

+# License
+Copyright (C) 2020 Pryv S.A. https://pryv.com - All Rights Reserved
+Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential